Rahul96967/Movies-trailer-website/README.md

 # Movies-trailer-website
-A trailer in your finger tips
+A trailer on your finger tips
 ### by Rahul Muthyapu

 Movie trailer website project, part of the Udacity [Full Stack Web Developer